 Any serious breach of the Rule Book results in an independent three-person tribunal sitting to hear the case, ascertain guilt and set the punishment, which can range from fines to points deductions and, in extreme cases, expulsion from the competition (this has never happened in the history of the Premier League).

-The Premier League’s current UK workforce includes 12.22 per cent BAME representation and we are committed to delivering equality, diversity and inclusion across the organisation.
+The Premier League’s current UK workforce includes 16.2 per cent Black, Asian, minority ethnic representation and we are committed to delivering equality, diversity and inclusion across the organisation.
 We are currently in the process of achieving the EY National Equality Standard and therefore our activities and polices are independently assessed.